 Choosing the best EPOS system

 There are a plethora of EPOS systems available on the market and given their wide variety of features and peripherals, how do you go about choosing the right one for you?
-Here are some key considerations.
+We've got a whole post on choosing the best ePos sytem for small business, but here are some key considerations.

 #1 Renting or Buying